 To ignite the magic of your beginner’s mind, try practicing the following techniques in your everyday life:

 - Be Present.
 So many of us live our lives in the past or in the future, hoping to change what’s already happened or control what may come.
 Practice being fully aware and awakened in the present moment, living life just one step at a time with all of your senses engaged.

 - Practice Detachment.
 When we’re fixed on achieving a particular outcome, we can block ourselves from being open to other, more expanded possibilities.
-By letting go of our personal attachments, desires and ambitions, we make room for the Universe to fill our needs beyond any preconceived limitations or expectations.
+By letting go of our personal attachments, desires, ambitions and opinions, we make room for the Universe to fill our needs beyond any preconceived limitations or expectations.

 - Be Curious.
 Instead of jumping to find the “right” answer to every situation, practice living in the question.
 Be a detective of your own life.
 Ask yourself what you don’t already know.
 Let the question drive you.
 This is the beginning of true wisdom.